MattHag/cli-website-analyzer/README.md

 ## Usage

-Crawl and analyze your complete website and create a PDF report.
+Crawl and analyze a whole website and create a PDF report with all its findings.

 ```bash
 website-analyzer <yourdomain>